Plasma4's multidisciplinary platform draws on research expertise from across chemistry, materials science, infection & immunity and microbiology

 Toby is Professor of Biophysical Chemistry at the University of Bath.
 His research focusses on developing materials and sensors for controlled drug delivery and microbial sensing.
 Toby obtained his PhD from the University of Newcastle-upon-Tyne, subsequently he worked in the Department of Physics at Leeds University and later won the Alexander-von-Humboldt fellowship at the Max-Planck Institute for Polymer research in Mainz, Germany.
 In 2000 he started work at the University of Bath where he has supervised 28 PhD students to completion and published over 130 peer reviewed papers.
 Toby works closely with clinicians, including urologists at Bath’s Royal United Hospital and burns clinicians at the South West Children’s Burns Centre in Bristol and Queen Victoria Hospital, East Grinstea.
 Toby is a fellow of the Royal Society of Chemistry and member of both the British Burns Association and the European Society for Pediatric Infectious Diseae.

-Alex is a Senior Research Associate at Lancaster University (UK).
-With an MPhys (Hons), MSc and PhD from Lancaster University, his research involves the development of anti-microbial thin film coatings via plasma polymerisation, and material analysis via techniques such as X-ray photoelectron spectroscopy and scanning probe microscopy (SPM).
+Alex is a Research Associate in the Department of Chemistry at the University of Sheffield and holds MPhys (Hons), MSc and PhD degrees from Lancaster University.
+His research involves the development of thin film coatings via plasma polymerisation, material analysis via techniques such as X-ray photoelectron spectroscopy and scanning probe microscopy (SPM), and the development of plasma/material medical technologies.
 Alex has studied a wide range of material systems, from biomaterials and polymers, through to compound semiconductors and 2D materials.
-His research has always had a strong industry and applied focus, and he has collaborated with > 40 companies across his research career (since 2008).
-Alex is also a co-founder and managing director of Lancaster Material Analysis Ltd, a spin-out company formed to commercialise beam-exit cross-sectional polishing (BEXP), an argon-ion-beam milling technique developed to facilitate the cross-sectional analysis of structures via SPM.
-He won an EPSRC Doctoral Prize for his research in the development of BEXP during his PhD.
+His research has always had a strong industry and applied focus; he has collaborated on research projects with > 40 companies and is the former managing director of Lancaster Material Analysis Ltd, a spin-out company he co-founded at Lancaster University to commercialise beam-exit cross-sectional polishing (BEXP), an argon-ion-beam milling for the cross-sectional analysis of structures via SPM.